CP-Unibo/sunny-cp/README.md

 "flag=".
 For example, the option `--mzn` is set with -F "--mzn=".

 Note that the post requests will return the output generate by sunny-cp at the end of its execution.
-In case partial solutions are need, it is possible to interact with sunny-cp from command line as specified in the remaining part of the section.
+In case partial solutions are need, sunny should be accessed from the command line as explained above.
+Moreover, canceling the HTTP request will not automatically kill the execution of sunny that will continue to execute the solver until a solution is found or the timeout has been reached.

 To understand what are the solvers installed you can use the following get request.
 ```
 curl http://localhost:<PORT>/solvers